 Crocheting a sweater is a little like following a recipe.
 The pattern tells you each step of the process and your job is to execute those steps in order.
 Well, the Up North Cardigan is a very simple recipe.

-For me, these steps represent my favorite kind of crochet sweater pattern--each one on it's own is quite easy and beginner-friendly, but the sum of the steps creates something that looks far from entry level.
+For me, these steps represent my favorite kind of crochet sweater pattern–each one on its own is quite easy and beginner-friendly, but the sum of the steps creates something that looks far from entry-level.

 Related: 30+ Free Crochet Poncho Patterns - for all seasons